Domaneni/esr-email-templates/readme.txt

 == Description ==

-Easy School Registration is a tool to help you manage your school registrations.
-Add your teachers, waves/semesters and courses, open and close registration at specifed times, keep track of payments and other information in one place.
-The plugin was originally created for dance schools, but is applicable to all types of schools.
+Email Templates is a module for Easy School Registration plugin you can find for free here too. is a tool to help you manage your school registrations.

-For dance schools, the system automatically pairs partners by their emails and keeps classes balanced.
-Students can be notified with customizable emails that are sent automatically.

-The interactive registration form automatically checks if registration for the wave is open and does not allow registration before that time and date.
-The form can be customized to match the colors of your website.
+It allows you to create custom email templates and assign them to specific waves.
+Now you are not stuck with one version of email template is settings.

 = Features =
 * Simple & Intuitive